murderteeth/kong/README.md

 - Reindexing is expensive.
 So Kong optimizes for replayability.

 - It's hard to separate domain from indexer logic, but crucial for testing and growth.
-Kong's uses indexer hooks to separate these concerns.
+Kong uses indexer hooks to separate these concerns.

 ## Greatfully Informed by and borrowed from
 Kong is the result of hours spent reviewing and contributing on other indexing projects.
-Kong chest pounds with pride atop these shoulders: ydaemon, yexporter, subsquid, thegraph, various projects by BobTheBuidler like yprice and evm_contract_exporter.
+Kong chest pounds with pride atop these shoulders: [ydaemon](https://github.com/yearn/ydaemon), [yexporter](https://github.com/yearn/yearn-exporter), (subsquid)[https://github.com/subsquid/squid-sdk], (The Graph)[https://github.com/graphprotocol], various projects by (BobTheBuidler)[https://github.com/BobTheBuidler].

 ## Dev Notes